 - "These items will be used by patients/patient care in a medical setting and therefore this purchase is not subject to Small Business First program."

-If none of the exemptions apply, a KFS Requisition or Purchase Agreement is to be completed, citing a certified Small Business or Disabled Veteran Business Enterprise.
+If none of the exemptions apply, an Aggie Enterprise non-catalog Requisition is to be completed, citing a certified Small Business or Disabled Veteran Business Enterprise.
 It is important that the small business is certified by either the State of California or the US Federal Government.
 Supplier self-certification is not allowed.

 Add Certification Documentation

-In the Notes and Attachments section of the KFS document, electronically upload documentation indicating that the business is a certified Small Business (SB) or Disabled Veteran Business Enterprise (DVBE).
+In the Notes and Attachments section of the non-catalog Requisition document, electronically upload documentation to the Notes and Attachments section indicating that the business is a certified Small Business (SB) or Disabled Veteran Business Enterprise (DVBE).

 - You can find certifications using: the State of California Cal-eProcure website, sam.gov, or supplier.io.
 Each site allows you to search by business name, certifications, commodities, etc.

 - Once you’ve found the business, select it and print the certification or a screenshot indicating that the business is certified.

-- Attach the printed screen certification(s) to your KFS document.
+- Attach the printed screen certification(s) to your Requisition document.

 Attach Price Quote(s)